GrupoDiana/BRT-Documentation/docs/osc/control.md

 ## `/control/setSoundLevelLimit`

 Set the sound level limit to the dBSPL value specified in the parameter.
+See the safety limitter section for more details.

 #### Syntax

-`/control/setSoundLevelLimit`
+`/control/setSoundLevelLimit <float levelLimitdBSPL>`

+`levelLimitdBSPL`: The maximum allowable sound level, in dBSPL, used by the limiter to ensure safe listening levels for the user.

 #### Return